srikns/ca-apm-plugin/README.md

 ---------------------
 Developed by Srikant Noorani @ CA Inc Dec 2015
 <br>This is NOT an officially supported CA product but is provided on an as is basis.
-Pls collaborate and improve the project.
+Please collaborate and improve the project.

 Plugin Setup
 ---------------